|Fantasy football player rankings|

 4. Joseph Addai, Indianapolis: 1,072 yards and 12 TDs (4.1 yards per carry), 4 100-yard games, 41 catches for 364 yards and 3 TDs.
 Durability a question as he wore down late in the year, so make sure to get his backup, too.

 5. Steven Jackson, St. Louis: 1,002 yards and 5 TDs (4.2 yards per carry), 2 100-yard games, 38 catches for 271 yards and 1 TD, 4 games missed to injury.
-Durability, weak offense slightly concerning, as is the fact that his holdout is well past the fake, first-day-of-camp variety.
+Durability, weak offense slightly concerning.
+Everyone drafting fifth or sixth is getting real nervous about ongoing holdout.

 6. Frank Gore, San Francisco: 1,102 yards and 5 TDs (4.2 yards per carry), 3 100-yard games, 53 catches for 436 yards and 1 TD.
 Offensive coordinator Martz has lost some genius points over the years, but he's smart enough to build scheme around Gore.
 (Gore got 20 carries just five times last year.)

 7. Clinton Portis, Washington: 1,262 yards and 11 TDs rushing (3.9 yards per carry), career-high 47 catches for 389 yards, 4 100-yard games.
 Drop in yards per carry a bit of a concern, but he thinks he'll have more big plays in Zorn's new offense.

 8. Marion Barber, Dallas: 975 yards and 10 TDs rushing (4.8 yards per carry), 3 100-yard games, 44 catches for 282 yards and 2 TDs.
 Finally, Julius Jones left town to make maniacal runner Dallas' main threat.
 Will share some carries, but was nice to hear coach Wade Phillips talk in camp about Barber handling a big workload.